Pedro-Calderon/Pedro-Calderon/README.md

 <br>

 🎓 &nbsp; A passionate university student about technologies.\
-👨🏻‍💻 &nbsp; I play video games in their free time.\
+👨🏻‍💻 &nbsp; I play video games in my free time.\
 👨🏻‍💻 &nbsp; I participate in programming contests.\
 ✍️ &nbsp; I like to write down the things I think.\
 ✉️ &nbsp; You can shoot me an email at S18120164@alumnos.itsur.edu.mx , I'll try to respond as soon as I can.\